heliohm/active/README.md

 Dynamic events should be considered immutable by the sender Active object once posted, as the receiving object might preempt the sender at any time.

 When using time events, any dynamic time events or attached dynamic events will be freed when the timer expires (one shot) or when the timer is stopped by the application, which ever comes first.

+Since there is no guarantee for the Active object to know when a one shot Time event expired and was freed, an application must add its own memory reference to the Time event before starting it (and remove after stopping) if there is a need to stop a dynamic one-shot Time event.

 Periodic events using dynamic attached events can register an expiry function to replace the attached event on an expiration.
 Previously attached events will be then freed once there are no more references to it.